 9. They Cannot Thaw

 The grapes can’t be allowed to thaw, so harvest must happen quickly, often with very short notice.
 It’s not uncommon to harvest grapes for ice wine in the middle of the night.
 And it’s done by hand.
 The grapes must be pressed while still frozen, yielding mere drops of concentrated ultra-sweet elixir.

 Ice wine is irresistible on its own and luscious with desserts like crème brulée or pecan pie; but it’s also fun to pair with strong cheeses or a creamy pâté.
 Now, you’re ready to unwind and celebrate with a perfect evening of flavor.

 Now that you’ve got a base knowledge of ice wine, go out and taste it!
 In Traverse City try Black Star Farms, a 106-acres of family owned estate with award-winning wines, Brys Estate Vineyard and Winery, a 1890’s farmhouse offering tastings and charcuterie boards while overlooking the East Grand Traverse Bay and Chateau Chantal which is also a bed and breakfast that offers cooking classes and tours.

 Or try Burgdorf’s Winery with 40 years of artesian wine-marking experience, Chateau Aeronautique where you can sip wine in an airplane hangar, Cody Kresta Vineyard and Winery which produces hand-crafted wines in its 1882 vintage homestead and Fenn Valley Vineyards, perched on the shores of Lake Michigan.

-Visit Michigan Wines for information about these and all the other award-winning wineries in the state.
+Visit Michigan Craft Beverage Council for information about these and all the other award-winning wineries in the state.

 About the Author: Karel Bush is Executive Director of the Michigan Grape and Wine Industry Council, a program within the Michigan Department of Agriculture and Rural Development.